Chenopodiaceae [FNA4, HC]

 Growth Duration: Annual

-Distribution: Occurring along the southern border east of the Cascades crest in Washington; Alaska south to California, east across the northern half of North America to the Atlantic Coast.
+Distribution: Occcurring on both sides of the Cascades crest in Washington; Alaska to California, east across the northern half of North America to the Atlantic Coast; also in Eurasia.

 Habitat: Open, sometimes disturbed, areas, often where soil is alkaline or saline.